jo/sync-tank/migrations.md

 Failure tends to lead to success.
 When you fail with one approach, you can quickly develop new insights into a problem, and you can free your mind and pivot and try out alternatives.
 This process will often produce better results than sticking with one initial strategy could ever achieve.
 So we are going to fail in this part.
 In fact, we are going to fail a couple of times.

-For starters, we will bring back much of the complexity we have ignored so far.
+As a first step we will bring back much of the complexity we have ignored so far.
 In this new context, we will be forced to look at more powerful migration strategies because our previous approaches are not viable anymore.
 In the spirit of this section, all the strategies discussed here will have serious drawbacks that should nevertheless prepare us well for a more systematic discussion that is coming up in the next section.
 Our primary goal for now is to develop a better understanding about the different types of problems that can arise in more complex scenarios.

 ### Making the simple complex